signalogic/SigSRF_SDK/README.md

 <a name="SDKDownload"></a>
 # Using the SDK - Run Demos and Reference Apps, Build User Apps

-There are two (2) options to run and test the EdgeStream and SigSRF SDK (i) Docker containers, or (ii) download a RAR package and install script.
+There are two (2) options to run and test the Mediashark™ and SigSRF SDK (i) Docker containers, or (ii) download a RAR package and install script.
 Option (i) is fastest and easiest, option (ii) will give precise performance results for specific VM or bare-metal configurations.
 See the [Docker Containers](#user-content-dockercontainers) and [Rar Packages](#user-content-rarpackages) sections below.

 The SDK contains:

-   1) A limited eval / reference version of SigSRF libraries and EdgeStream applications, including media packet streaming and decoding, media transcoding, image analytics, and H.264 video streaming (ffmpeg acceleration).
+   1) A limited eval / reference version of SigSRF libraries and Mediashark™ applications, including media packet streaming and decoding, media transcoding, image analytics, and H.264 video streaming (ffmpeg acceleration).
 For notes on reference application limits, see [Run Notes](#user-content-RunNotes) below.

    2) Makefiles and C/C++ source code for &nbsp;&nbsp;&nbsp;&nbsp;<ul>